-Our audit was completed remotely during June to October.
+Our audit is being completed remotely during June-September.
 Our findings are summarised on pages 4 to 16.
-We have identified one adjustment to the financial statements which has resulted in a £136m increase to the Pension Fund's reported Net Asset position, this is as a result of more up-to-date information now being available.
-Audit adjustments are detailed in Appendix A. We have identified one recommendation for management as a result of our audit work completed to date - see Appendix B.
+To date, we have identified one adjustment to the financial statements which has resulted in a £136m increase to the Pension Fund's reported Net Asset position, this is as a result of more up-to-date information now being available.
+Our audit work in this area is still on going as such, this adjustment remains subject to change.
+Audit adjustments are detailed in Appendix A. We have not raised any recommendations for management as a result of our audit work completed to date.